Sign up to our newsletter to get sustainability news and tips straight to your inbox

 A tabletop calendar in the middle of a mix of different foods including a hamburger, salad, chicken leg and rice in a takeaway container with chopsticks.

 We’re not criticising your cooking, we promise.
-But eating food in the same season it’s grown cuts emissions from making and transporting it.
-Plus, buying food in season is often cheaper too.
+But eating food in the same season it’s grown cuts carbon from making and transporting it.
+Plus, buying food in season is often cheaper.

 A carrot, beetroot, lettuce, potato and tomato going into a bubbling saucepan